YunanLiii/Hamming-Project/README.md

 # Hamming-Project
-Determine the error position in a hamming code
+Determine the error position(be flipped randomly) in a hamming code
-This C++ project demonstrates Hamming code encoding, random bit-flip noise, single-bit error correction, decoding, and a statistics simulation.

 ## Features